HaontCompany/SheepAndWolf_Privacy/README.md

     Links to Other Sites

 This Service may contain links to other sites.
 If you click on a third-party link, you will be directed to that site.
 Note that these external sites are not operated by me.
 Therefore, I strongly advise you to review the Privacy Policy of these websites.
 I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

-    Children’s Privacy

-These Services do not address anyone under the age of 16.
-I do not knowingly collect personally identifiable information from children under 16.
-In the case I discover that a child under 16 has provided me with personal information, I immediately delete those informations.
-If you are a parent or guardian and you are aware that your child has provided personal information, please contact me so that I will be able to do necessary actions.

     Distribution